Punktum-dk/epp-xsd-files/README.md

 <a name="xsd-file-references"></a>
 ## XSD file references

-Please note that the following files haev been lifted from their respective RFCs.
+Please note that the following files have been lifted from their respective RFCs.
 These files are copyrighted by their respective authors, please refer to the RFCs for more information.

 * contact-1.0.xsd [RFC 5733](http://datatracker.ietf.org/doc/rfc5733/)